Undergraduate Tuition and Financial Aid

 - Joan Kip Richardson Dunn Endowed Nursing Scholarship

-- Laura Martin Endowed Scholarship
+- Laura Martin Endowed Scholarship (PhD students only)

 - Margaret Swank Guyaux Endowed Scholarship